-Length: One years/one credit
+Length: One year/two credits

 These are blocked classes which offer freshmen students an opportunity to have two periods of language arts 9 each day with the same instructor.
 Students work and read at their independent level with the goal of progressing towards meeting grade level reading requirements.
 Students are placed based on teacher recommendation and classroom-based standardized tests.